 "Just 750 grams of HALEU, or about 3 tablespoons, can meet your electricity needs for life" Centrus Energy

 Source: Centrus Energy investor presentation

 Uranium fuel needed for most U.S. advanced reactors is enriched up to 20% and called HALEU.
 The efficient fuel consumption allows to achieve smaller designs that get more power per unit of volume.
 Developers of nine of the ten advanced reactor designs selected for funding under the Department of Energy’s Advanced Reactor Demonstration Program (ARDP), including the two demonstration reactors by X-energy and TerraPower, are expected to operate on HALEU.
 Based on the announcement dated Nov 2nd 2021 X-energy and Centrus announced that the preliminary design of X-energy’s TRISO-X Fuel Fabrication Facility has been completed and that the companies have signed a contract for Centrus to continue its work as the project enters its next phase.
-Centrus is working with the DOE, as the department’s short-term plan is to establish a secure domestic supply of uranium metal fuel and HALEU fuel as well as tristructural isotropic particle (Triso) fuel for the deployment of advanced reactors.
+Centrus is working with the DOE, as the department’s plan is to establish a secure domestic supply of uranium metal fuel and HALEU fuel as well as tristructural isotropic particle (Triso) fuel for the deployment of advanced reactors.
 On June 11th 2021 the U.S. Nuclear Regulatory Commission (NRC) approved Centrus’ license amendment request to produce HALEU at the Piketon, Ohio, enrichment facility.
 The Piketon plant is the only U.S. facility licensed to enrich uranium up to 20 percent.
 This first step in getting a domestic source of HALEU enrichment up and running is critical to the future success of advanced reactors in the United States and to reduce the dependency on Russian fuel supply.

 Source: Centrus Energy investor presentation Sept 2021